Coveo/source.coveo.com/_posts/2024-05-07-keeping-our-data-pipelines-under-watch-and-on-good-behavior.md

 objectives.
 I then showed you how to leverage a table with interval completions and SQL functionality such as lag, generator, and asof join to measure our SLOs.
-In our case, we built the SLO dashboard at a time when we’re satisfied with the stability of our pipelines, but I encourage you to set it up first to motivate the effort and resources invested.
+In our case, we built the SLO dashboard at a time when we're satisfied with the stability of our pipelines, but I encourage you to set it up first to motivate the effort and resources invested.
 We will definitely be doing it with our future pipelines.